-- Develop alternative support networks for those coming to end of support - Housing teams to work closer with specialist accommodation provision within local authorities. - There scope for joint projects. - It would useful to continue to receive communications via the HSG team in regard to wider service related issues, partnership communications etc. Continued transparency and openness around the working of the HSG team and the means in which they engage with stakeholders and providers is also welcomed. - Joint training for providers to bring about more consistency in the support given across CwmTafMorgannwg. - Mandatory training for various things e.g. around homelessness
+'In the last year, we have • Develop alternative support networks for those coming to end of established support great partners Housing teams to work closer with specialist accommodation locally.
+These provision within local authorities There scope for joint projects. could be • It would useful to continue to receive communications via the HSG increased to team in regard to wider service related issues, partnership allow for better communications etc. Continued transparency and openness communications around the working of the HSG team and the means in which they between engage with stakeholders and providers is also welcomed. partners. • Joint training for providers to bring about more consistency in the support given across CwmTafMorgannwg Mandatory training for various things e.g. around homelessness